Khroskyabs language: Number

 Khroskyabs dialects have two number markers, =ne for dual and =ɟi for plural: kɑpə̂=ne (book=du) "two books", kɑpə̂=ɟi (book=pl) "(more than two) books".
 Like many East Asian languages, number markers are prohibited when a numeral is present:

 Khroskyabs presents a rich array of classifiers.
 A non-exhaustive list of classifiers in the Wobzi dialects is shown below (with the numeral prefix ə̂- "one").

 Vocative

 Vocative is formed by assigning a high-falling tone to the penultimate syllable of a noun phrase.

 Case marking

 A series of enclitic case markers are attested in Khroskyabs.
 The Wobzi case markers are listed in the table below.

+Definiteness and demonstratives

+Khroskyabs possesses a definite article tə.
+The article follows the noun it marks as definite, but comes before plural and case markers.

+Khroskyabs also has two demonstratives, cə̂(tə) "this" and æ̂tə "that".
+They precede the noun they attach to, and are obligatorily accompanied by the definite article tə.

+In the Wobzi dialect, the obligatory definite article when paired with demonstratives is suppressed in the dual and plural numbers, but in Siyuewu no such suppression occurs.